-1. The objective of the ITM is to teach and assess knowledge, insight, skills and attitude in the field of Medicine so students meet the requirements of the Dutch Blueprint The 2009 Framework for Undergraduate Medical Education in the Netherlands.
+1. The objective of the ITM is to teach and assess knowledge, insight, skills and attitude in the field of Medicine so students meet the requirements of the Dutch Blueprint Framework for Undergraduate Medical Education as aligned in the curriculum.